RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 social media is getting banned. why?
 BECAUSE OF FUCKING POWER INTOX- cHiLd SaFeTy of course

-yeah, child safety. amazing. (sarcasm)
+yeah, child safety. amazing. (sarcasm induced)

 ## age checks
 parents love it, the government loves it, everyone loves it.